GeoStudios/Centurion/README.md

 ### License

-Centurion is licensed under Geo Studios Protective License GSPL.
+Centurion is licensed under GNU Public License.
 For more info, please see the [license file](https://github.com/GeoStudios/Centurion/blob/main/License.rtf)